Anyhelper-net/SearchStrategyAutoGen/readme.md

 to dearest Hoges:

-u have to copy&paste the resource dir from _internal after using app.spec packing the project
+u have to copy&paste the resource dir from _internal to root path after using app.spec packing the project